Introducing the Library

 University collections are rich in resources

-- Frequently used printed texts are held in our Course Collection.
+- Frequently used printed texts are held in Short Loan.
 This ensures texts in heavy demand are shared more quickly and fairly between students.

 - The Library arranges access to many E-resources including reliable databases directing you to articles and books.
-We also have over 65,000 e-journals and 200,000 e-books easily accessible via our catalogue.
-Working with your tutors, we also make selected essential reading available in Blackboard, the University’s ‘virtual learning environment’.
+We also have thousands of e-journals and e-books easily accessible via our catalogue.
+Working with your tutors, we also make online reading lists available via Blackboard.

 - You can view the University’s rare books, manuscripts and archives collections at Special Collections Services, Redlands Road.
-They include three collections ‘Designated’ for their national and international importance: the Archive of British Publishing and Printing; the Samuel Beckett Collection; the Museum of English Rural Life (MERL) and its library.
+They include three collections of national and international importance: the Archive of British Publishing and Printing; the Samuel Beckett Collection; the Museum of English Rural Life (MERL) and its library.

 And there's more...